"Mishimax": A Volume Reduction

 |Type of business||As well as providing environmental and risk consulting services, Mikuniya Corporation is engaged in the development, production, and sales of equipment and products related to our consulting services。|

 Modality of business transaction

 We plan to establish a company in Vietnam for sales and maintenance of Mishimax.
-At present, administrative organizations and wastewater treatment facilities in Japanese capitalized industrial parks are considered as clients.
+Currently we are intensively approaching local government and Japanese capitalized industrial parks.